avntrr/relational_database/README.md

-# A SIMPLE ERD FOR USED CAR SITE
+# A SIMPLE ERD FOR USED CAR WEBSITE

 This is a relational database creation project for the website 'CarBekas.com', a used car buying and selling platform in Indonesia.